FrankBijnen/TripManager/CommonUnits/Vcl.ShellControls/ReadMe.txt

 property OnCustomDrawItem;

-2) In the 'public' declarations of TShellFolder, after 'property Details...' add these lines.

-    property DetailStrings: TStrings read FDetails;

-3) In the 'private' declarations of TCustomShellListView, comment 'procedure EnumColumns'.
+2) In the 'private' declarations of TCustomShellListView, comment 'procedure EnumColumns'.

 //  procedure EnumColumns;